b-dev/django-news-system/README.rst

 Django news system
 ******************

-Simple news system based on Django
+Simple news system based on Django.

 Requirements
 ============

 All requirements are listed in ``requirements.txt`` file.

 Development environment
 =======================